 Benefits of Dill

 Dill weed provides a small amount of calcium, manganese, and vitamins A and C, in addition to fiber and phytonutrients.
 Many cultures cultivated dill for medicinal qualities, particularly its ability to soothe an ailing stomach.
-Today, alternative medicine practitioners sometimes list benefits of dill seed as a breath freshener, being anti-bacterial, and alleviating colic.
+Today, alternative medicine practitioners sometimes list benefits of dill seed as a breath freshener, having anti-bacterial properties, and alleviating colic.